canonical/cloud-init/doc/rtd/development/integration_tests.rst

 variable to ``True``.
 This will generate a profile report for the integration test run, and the report will be stored in the directory specified by ``LOCAL_LOG_PATH``.
-# We default our coverage to False because it involves modifying the
-# cloud-init systemd services, which is too intrusive of a change to
-# enable by default.
-If changed to true, the test directory corresponding
-# to the test run under LOCAL_LOG_PATH defined above will contain an
-# `html` directory with the coverage report.
-INCLUDE_COVERAGE = False

-# We default our profile to False because it involves modifying the
-# cloud-init systemd services, which is too intrusive of a change to
-# enable by default.
-If changed to true, the test directory corresponding
-# to the test run under LOCAL_LOG_PATH defined above will contain a report
-INCLUDE_PROFILE = False

 .. tab-set::